ato/wayback-easy/README.md

 * No root index page.
 * Error if you don't have a trailing slash on the collection URL
 * Only a few things can be configured.
+* Probably lots of other issues, I haven't tested this much.